jouleffect/jouleffect.github.io/network_monitor.md

 ## Python script to monitor connections to private network, using Nmap

-This script is thinked in order to find if new devices connect to a private access point, in a single specific lan network.\
+This script is thinked in order to detect new connections to a private access point, in a single specific lan network.\
 It is possible to define a list of allowed devices (MAC addresses) in a text file, so that they can be distinguished by the unknowed ones.\
 The first thing to do is to install the requirements: